venmo/DVR/Readme.markdown

 [![Version](https://img.shields.io/github/release/venmo/DVR.svg)](https://github.com/venmo/DVR/releases) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-DVR is a simple Swift framework for making fake `NSURLSession` requests based on [VCR](https://github.com/vcr/vcr) for iOS, watchOS, and OS X.
+DVR is a simple Swift framework for making fake `NSURLSession` requests for iOS, watchOS, and OS X based on [VCR](https://github.com/vcr/vcr).

 Easy [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is the main design goal.
 The API is the same as `NSURLSession`. `DVR.Session` is a subclass of `NSURLSession` so you can use it as a drop in replacement anywhere.
 (Currently only data tasks are supported.)